mikesamuel/LexIcon/docs/glossary.md

 ## <a name="encoder"></a> Encoder

-A tool that takes an application language value and returns a string in a reliable subset of the message language that decodes to an equivalent data value.
+A tool that takes an data value and returns a string in a reliable subset of the message language that decodes to an equivalent data value.